 Moreaux continues: “The long bath life is yet another great advantage.
 I can develop 15,000 m² of plates with a single bath.
 This means no more than three changes of developer bath per year, as opposed to one every two weeks before.
 During the beta test period, we only had to do maintenance twice in nine months!”

 Durable printing plates

 The company uses Energy Elite Eco plates, which achieve their greatest benefits in combination with the Arkana smart processor.
 Equipped with three Komori HUV presses, the printing company is very satisfied with the performance of the plates.
 “I don’t have any trouble with HUV.
 Before, we were limited to around 8,000 or 9,000 copies in UV.
-Now we can do up to 150,000 to 200,000 revolutions without problem!
+Now we can do up to 150,000 to 200,000 revolutions without a problem!
 It’s a big change.”

 Rapid and infrequent processor cleaning

 “Cleaning is also much quicker than with a traditional processor.
-We used to spend around three hours on cleaning every two weeks, and now we spend around one-and-a-half hour just three times a year.”
+We used to spend around three hours on cleaning every two weeks, and now we spend around one-and-a-half-hour just three times a year.”